Classic FM (UK): Sponsorship

 Classic FM were sponsors of Queens Park Rangers Football Club between 1992 and 1994.

+Related content

 Charity: The Classic FM Foundation

 The Classic FM Foundation is a grant giving charity which raises money to fund music education and music therapy projects working with children and adults throughout the UK.
 It was founded in 2006 as Classic FM Music Makers, and was renamed in 2010.

 Hayley Westenra is an ambassador of the charity, which also receives support from many famous faces from the world of classical music and entertainment.

 Throughout the year The Classic FM Foundation holds fundraising events including concerts, sponsored treks and an annual appeal.